 With its enchanting appearance and captivating charm, the Maltese breed has a rich history that traces back centuries.
 Let’s delve into the fascinating evolution and origins of the beloved Maltese dog.

 The origins of the Maltese are shrouded in antiquity, and their precise ancestry is a subject of speculation.
-Believed to be one of the oldest toy breeds, the Maltese has ancient roots dating back at least 2,000 years.
+Believed to be one of the oldest toy breeds, the Maltese has ancient roots dating back 6,000 to 8,000 years.
 These delightful dogs are named after the Mediterranean island of Malta, where they were highly favored.